frederic-perez/AmE-dictionary/data/idioms.md

 __grifter__ Someone who swindles other people. _Mom, don’t be a fool and give this guy more money when he hasn’t done a single part of this job right so far.
 He’s a total grifter!_
 __grill (someone) (about something)__ :two: To question or interrogate someone intensely and relentlessly (about something). _I wish my parents would stop grilling me about where I go with my friends at night!_
 __grind (someone’s) gears__ :two: To greatly or specifically irritate or annoy someone. _It really grinds my gears when cyclists go zipping through red lights!_
+__grínd one’s teeth__
 __grind__ __3__ _n informal_ A tedious or laborious routine, especially of work or study. _I’m lucky to have a job in today’s economy, but this daily grind is starting to get me down._
 __gripe about (someone or something)__ To complain, often continually and in an irritating manner, about someone or something. _I turned the thermostat up, so you all can stop griping about how cold it is in here, thanks._
 __groom (someone) for (something)__
 __ground zero__ :two: __4__ :dart: The earliest possible starting point; the most basic, fundamental, or preliminary level. _The folder with my outline and notes got deleted, so now I have to start the whole project again from ground zero._
 __ground-breaking__
+__grouse__ To complain or gripe.
+__grovel__ To interact with someone in an overtly agreeable or deferential manner. _Well, if your mother’s mad at me, I guess I’m going to have to grovel—we want this family dinner to be pleasant, after all._
+__grunt work__ Work that is menial and often tedious.
 __GTFO__ _abbr_ :two: __1__ _rude slang_ An abbreviation for “get the fuck out,” an angry imperative for someone to leave, leave one alone, or stop what they are doing. _If she’s going to make snarky comments about my food, then she can just GTFO._ __2__ _rude slang_ An abbreviation for “get the fuck out” used to express surprise at what one has just been told.
 Although the use of “fuck” can be offensive, this usage of the phrase is not intended to be rude. _You got the job?
 GTFO!_
+__guarded secret__ A piece of information that is known by only a few people and is intentionally kept confidential or hidden from others.
 __guess again__ A rhetorical imperative indicating that the person being spoken to is mistaken about, and thus should reconsider, something. _You’d better guess again if you think I’m going to lend you any more money._
 __guilt complex__ :two: A very strong and persistent feeling of guilt regarding something or some event. _John developed a guilt complex after forcing his brother to move out._
 __guilty pleasure__ :three: Something that one enjoys or finds pleasurable but knows or feels to be bad, inferior, aberrant, or lowbrow, especially as might be perceived or judged by other people.